Q: What countries do you ship to?

 Q: I placed my order online, when can I expect it?

 A: We do our best to ship items in a timely fashion.
-Most orders are processed within 72 hours.
-Depending on which shipping method you choose and location of delivery it could take anywhere from 2 days to 2 weeks to receive your packages.
+Most shipped orders (USPS/UPS) will leave our facility within 5 business days depending on order volume and stock limitations.
+Depending on which shipping method you choose and location of delivery it could take anywhere from 2 days to 2 weeks to receive your packages once they leave our facility.
 If tracking information is available we will provide it to you.
+If you order a large amount of clay with USPS shipping we will often stagger the shipment to spare your postal carrier's back.

 Q: I live in Hawaii/Alaska can you ship clay via USPS Flat Rate Boxes?